 Our pets are not going to tell you they have a dental problem.
 In fact, because they are descended from wild animals, they instinctively avoid showing signs of weakness, which can be a real problem in diagnosing dental disease.

 There is a huge difference between treating dogs and humans.
 Firstly, dogs have 10 more teeth than humans and the tooth roots are a lot longer, meaning that extractions can be very tricky.
-Dogs also won’t sit still in a chair so to perform any dental work a full general anesthetic is required.
+Dogs also won’t sit still in a chair so to perform any dental work a full general anaesthetic is required.
 However, dogs definitely feel dental pain, just like we do.

 Christine’s passion for pet dentistry did not begin straight away.
 Starting out as a general practitioner, Christine then obtained a PhD in immunogenetics before taking up a role as an academic.
 The turning point in her career was when she was examining an old cat called Jasper, who had become very grumpy in his old age.